agnivsen/pose-from-silhouette/README.md

 sengupta@zib.de; agniva.sengupta@fu-berlin.de

-For questions or issues, please open a GitLab issue or reach out directly.
+For questions or issues, please open a GitHub issue or reach out directly.

 ---